slavfox/VoxelTycoonConveyorAbuse/README.md

 - **Factories**

   Factories are resource processors - they take in one or more resources, and output something else.
-While using some of them is dead simple (the ones with a single input and output - just dump resources into it), some take more deliberation.
+While using some of them is dead simple (circular saws - just dump resources into it), some take more deliberation.
 Keep in mind the ratio at which they consume resources!
 If it takes five of resource A and two of resource B for a factory's recipe, you'll need to supply them at a 5:2 ratio - keep that in mind when building conveyors.
 You'll need just a single coal conveyor for every five iron ore conveyors when setting up iron bar smelters!

+  The consumption and production rates for all factories seem to be around the same, with a single saturated input being able to supply around six to eight factories.
+Seven is a safe bet, because it's better to have a couple underutilized factories than to create bottlenecks.
+  **Remember the first rule!**

+  For circular saws, this means you're concerned only with output saturation rates - three circular saws making planks slightly undersaturate an output, while a fourth one oversaturates it.
+For this reason, I recommend seven saws and two output conveyors per input when making planks, and seven saws with a single output conveyor per input when making wood beams.
+  For iron bar smelters, that means you'll want about five iron ore inputs, thirty five smelters, and five output conveyors per coal input for maximum efficiency.

   Speaking of smelters, they're possibly the most tricky factory to use, due to their T shape.
 Here's how I build my smelter clusters for them to be 100% space efficient:
   ![Smelter cluster](imgs/smeltercluster.png)

-  A single saturated iron ore input can supply somewhere around seven smelters.
-  For iron bars, that means you'll want five iron ore inputs and thirty five smelters per coal input for maximum efficiency.

   Here is how to build the cluster.
 This is the most basic segment of the
   cluster: